Everything Vibrators: Your Complete Guide To Personal Pleasure

 In the simplest terms, a dildo doesn’t vibrate — nor does it need a power source to be used.

-Some vibrators look pretty phallic (penis-shaped) and may actually resemble insertable dildos on the outside, but they contain internal motors of some kind that provide vibrating sensation.
+Some vibrators look pretty phallic (penis-shaped) and may actually resemble insertable dildos on the outside, but they contain internal motors of some kind that provide a vibrating sensation.

 For this reason, a vibrator requires some type of power source, whether that’s obtained through replaceable or rechargeable batteries or a direct connection to a wall socket via an electrical plug.